 What is a GML file?

-An complete GML dataset contains the following specifications:
+A complete GML dataset contains the following specifications:

-- The sixth part contains all the closing tags.
+- The sixth section contains closing tags.

 Associated filename extensions